 Affairs & Betrayals, Separation & Divorce, Issues with attachment

-I have been a counsellor for twelve years, after working in a college as a learning support assistant I noticed how the students’ often chaotic and at times traumatic backgrounds hindered their education which led me into training to be a counsellor.
+I have been a counsellor for thirteen years, after working in a college as a learning support assistant I noticed how the students’ often chaotic and at times traumatic backgrounds hindered their education which led me into training to be a counsellor.
 I did my foundational courses at West Kent College, moving onto a college in South Norwood to do my Diploma in Integrative Counselling awarded by the CPCAB.
 I received my accreditation with the British Association of Psychotherapists and Counsellors (BACP) 2018.

 Summary of qualifications & experience:

 My approach integrates the psychodynamic with the person-centred and cognitive therapies which I believe offer insight and understanding into how we develop and relate to each other.
 I look at how the past impacts the present and I believe this approach offers a way forward for you to reach your full potential.